The Ashes: Joe Root out to last ball of day four as England's hopes of draw in Adelaide take huge hit

 Head was dismissed by Robinson, now back bowling seam after three overs of off-breaks before dinner, while Labuschagne's exit handed part-time leg-spinner Malan his maiden Test wicket.

-Malan struck again to remove Richardson amid Australia's second lower-order, pre-declaration slog-fest of the match, while Root initially brushed off concerns over his fitness by bowling himself and picking up Carey and Starc.
+Malan struck again to remove Richardson amid Australia's second lower-order, pre-declaration slog-fest of the match, while Root initially brushed off concerns over his fitness by bowling himself and picking up the wickets of Carey bowled and Starc caught.

 Root was batting before the evening was out and passed Sir Alastair Cook's record of 4,844 runs as England Test captain, before being hit by Starc and then dismissed by the same bowler as Australia moved closer to victory.